blueblue4real/gitea-raspberry-howto/README.md

 sudo apt-get upgrade
 ````
 ### Install a database
-Gitea reqiures a database to handle user and system data.
+Gitea requires a database to handle user and system data.
 You can choose between MariaDB, PostgreSQL, SQlite3, MSSQL.
 For this installation we will use PostgreSQL.

 > Note!
 Version 10.1 of MariaDB is not compatible with Gitea version 1.5.1.
 Please follow the issue https://github.com/go-gitea/gitea/issues/2979 if you plan to install MariaDB.